 Why is visual demonstration of this method critical?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Jacqueline SR Chin: The assay is widely used, but can be an involved process.
+Visualizing the steps will help other researchers execute successfully the procedure.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera